 What is Emergency Medicine?

-Head of Emergency Department Dr Saurabh Kumar Singh has worked in Emergency Medicine for 3 years & 2 months.
-Here is how Head of Emergency Department Dr Saurabh Kumar Singh detailed Emergency Medicine:
+Head of Emergency Department Dr Saurabh Kumar Singh invested 3 years & 2 months in Emergency Medicine.
+According to Head of Emergency Department Dr Saurabh Kumar Singh, Emergency Medicine is:

 Emergency medicine is the medical specialty concerned with the care of illnesses or injuries requiring immediate medical attention.
 Emergency physicians care for unscheduled and undifferentiated patients of all ages.